MovestaDev/movesta-avm-widget/README.md

 }
 ```
 ### Development mode
-With `development: true`, requests are sent to a separate development environment, for which separate webhooks can be set up etc. (see [Get the data](#➡️-get-the-data) below.)
+With `development: true`, requests are sent to a separate development environment, for which separate webhooks can be set up, etc. (see [Get the data](#➡️-get-the-data) below.)
 Please note:
-- *Development mode must be used to make requests (submit the form) with `localhost` as an origin.*
+- *Development mode must be used to submit the form with `localhost` as an origin.*
-- *Development mode is intended to be used for testing, the valuations obtained are low quality and not representative of actual home market values.*
+- *Development mode should be used for testing only, the valuations obtained are low quality and not representative of actual home market values.*

 ## ➡️ Get the data

 The preferred way is to provide a webhook url to which we will post back the webform data.
-Please contact tech@movesta.com for more info.
+Contact tech@movesta.com for more info.

 ## 🏁 Examples